 Applies the theory learned in RADT 201 in the clinical setting.
-This is a web-enhanced course with digital materials for reviewing clinical skills and requires students to spend 336-hours of clinical time at an approved healthcare facility.
+This is a web-enhanced course with digital materials for reviewing clinical skills and requires students to spend 336 hours of clinical time at an approved healthcare facility.
 A course fee is required.
 Enrollment is restricted to students in the clinical component of the Radiologic Technology AS program.
 Prerequisite: RADT 107 and 109 with grades of C or higher.
 Co-requisite: RADT 201.

-RADT 205 - Radiographic Pathology
+RADT 205 - Radiographic Pathology 3:3:0

-Introduces theories of disease causation and the pathophysiologic disorders that compromise health systems.
+Introduces students to the theories of disease causation and the pathophysiologic disorders that compromise health systems.
 Etiology, pathophysiology responses, clinical manifestations, radiographic appearance, and management of alterations in body systems are presented.
-This is a web-enhanced course with multi-media digital content.
+This is a web-enhanced course with multimedia digital content.
 Enrollment is restricted to students enrolled in the Radiologic Technology AS program.
+Prerequisite: BIOL 122 and RADT 201 with grades of C or higher.

-RADT 207 - Radiologic Technology Clinical III 3:0:24

-Applies the theory taught in RADT 100, 107, 201, and 209 in the clinical setting.
-This is a web-enhanced course with digital materials for reviewing clinical skills and requires students to spend 336-hours of clinical time at an approved healthcare facility.
+RADT 207 - Radiologic Technology Clinical III 3:0:24 Applies the theory taught in RADT 100, 107, 201 and 209 in the clinical setting.
+This is a web-enhanced course with digital materials for reviewing clinical skills and requires students to spend 336 hours of clinical time at an approved healthcare facility.
 A course fee is required.
 Enrollment is restricted to students in the clinical component of the Radiologic Technology AS program.
-Prerequisite: RADT 201 and 203 with grades of C or higher.
+Prerequisite: RADT 203 and 201 with a grade of C or higher.
 Co-requisite: RADT 209.